Interviewing

 Mike is in the thick of interviewing with three competitive companies that desperately need his rare combination of skills.
 Company A and Company B take him through a standard interview process.
 Company C gets creative, because they want to know if Mike is a fit for them, and just as importantly, whether they are a fit for Mike.
 The first interview is a great conversation where Mike has ample opportunity to ask about the organization.
 The next week, Mike meets with the person who recently was promoted from the role.
 Down the road, there’s a lunch and conversation with the team.
 Throughout this time, Mike is provided with updates, and the team is super-responsive to him.
 Without hesitation, Mike signs with Company C.

-Don’t micromanage the interview
+Don’t Micromanage the Interview

 • Connect on a human level

+Make eye contact, be friendly, and use your regular voice.
 Try to find common ground or a connection, whether it’s a shared interest in dogs, skiing, or even something as simple as a love for sausage rolls.
 These connections, no matter how big or small, can help break the ice and make the interaction more enjoyable and memorable.

 Keep in mind that the person you’re speaking with could potentially become your next team member or colleague.
 Be yourself, and aim to leave a lasting positive impression.
 Strive to be the same person you’ll be when they next meet you in the workplace, creating a sense of continuity and trust from the very start.
 Being genuine and relatable can go a long way in building rapport during the interview process.

-• Listen to understand
+Listen to understand

-• Pay attention not only to what is said but also to what may be left unsaid.
-Non-verbal cues, tone of voice, and the interviewer’s reactions can often convey valuable information that might not be evident in written notes.By striking a balance between note-taking and attentive listening, you can engage more fully in the conversation and gain a deeper understanding of the company, the role, and the interviewer’s expectations.
-This approach also allows you to maintain better eye contact and a more natural flow of conversation, contributing to a more positive and meaningful exchange during the interview.
+By striking a balance between note-taking and attentive listening, you can engage more fully in the conversation and gain a deeper understanding of the candidate, their skillsets and experience.
+This approach also allows you to maintain better eye contact and a more natural flow of conversation, contributing to a more positive and meaningful exchanges during the interview.

 • Be curious

-• Exploring different topics allows you to assess not only the technical qualifications but also the cultural fit and alignment with the company’s values.
-For example, if a candidate mentions a specific challenge they overcame in a previous role, inquire about the strategies they employed or the lessons they learned.
-If they express a passion for a certain aspect of the job, ask them to elaborate on how that enthusiasm could benefit the team or the organization.By digging into these areas, you gain a more comprehensive understanding of the candidate, helping you make a well-informed decision about their suitability for the role and the company.
-It also demonstrates your thoroughness as an interviewer and your commitment to building a strong and cohesive team.
+For example, if a candidate mentions a specific challenge they overcame in a previous role, ask about the strategies they employed or the lessons they learned.
+If they express a passion for a certain aspect of the job, ask them to elaborate on how that enthusiasm could benefit the team or the organization.

 • Have a conversation

+Candidates shouldn’t walk out feeling like they’ve just been interrogated by the authorities.
 Use your questions as guides, but don’t let them confine the interaction.
 Allow for moments of spontaneity and digression.
-This approach can help candidates relax and showcase their authentic selves, which in turn provides you with a more accurate representation of their qualifications and character.
+This approach can help candidates relax and showcase their authentic selves, which provides you with a more accurate representation of their qualifications and character.

 Remember, interviews are not just about evaluating candidates; they’re also an opportunity for candidates to assess if the company and role align with their aspirations.
 Fostering a conversational and comfortable atmosphere can make the experience more positive for both parties and contribute to better hiring decisions.

-Get to know people
+Get to Know People

 Take a walk

-Observing how candidates interact with others in a more relaxed and real-life context can provide valuable information about their behavior and how they might fit into your team.
+Conduct your next interview on a walk, over coffee, or even while running a couple of errands.
+Observing how candidates interact with others in a more relaxed, real-life context can provide valuable information about their behavior and how they might fit into your team.
 It also allows you to gauge their adaptability and how well they handle unexpected situations.

 Go off script

 Standard questions get prepared answers.
 Allow for a real conversation and be ready to learn things you didn’t know to ask about!
-Elevate your confidence with better interview attire.
-Enhance your professional look with timeless gold jewelry, radiating sophistication and success.

 Show and tell

 Top talent has options.
 Don’t let a process get you crossed off their list.
+Making small adjustments to develop genuine connections with interviewees will improve your chances to getting them to sign on the dotted line.